disarm-platform/gapfilling_rasters/README.md

 Gapfilling raster data
 ----------------------

 Often remotely sensed data have gaps across space and time, due to things like cloud.
 This algorithm used a spatio-temporal model, plus elevation, to fill in the gaps.
+The `gapfill.R` script contains the function `gapfill`.
+See `gapfill_example.R` for an example of using the function on LST data from Swaziland with artificially imposed gaps.
+Some outputs of that example script are shown below.

 ``` r